-When a non-compliance is identified by Trusted Advisor, Trusted Remediator responds according to your specified preferences, either by applying remediation, seeking approval through manual remediations, or reporting the remediations during your upcoming Monthly Business Review (MBR).
+When a non-compliance is identified by Trusted Advisor or a recommendation is issued by Compute Optimizer, Trusted Remediator responds according to your specified preferences, either by applying remediation, seeking approval through manual remediations, or reporting the remediations during your upcoming Monthly Business Review (MBR).
 The remediation happen at your preferred remediation time or schedule.
 Trusted Remediator provides you with the ability to self-service and act on Trusted Advisor checks with the flexibility to configure and remediate checks individually or in bulk.
 With a library of tested remediation documents, AMS constantly bar raises your accounts by applying safety checks and following AWS best practices.
 You are only notified if you specify to do so in your configuration.
-AMS Accelerate users can opt-in to Trusted Remediator at no additional charge.
+AMS users can opt-in to Trusted Remediator at no additional charge.